caktus/commcare-utilities/README.md

 - `--project`: Mandatory.
 The Commcare projecct name
 - `--app-id`: Mandatory.
 The ID of the Commcare app
 - `--db-url`: Mandatory.
 The URL string of the db to sync to
 - `--case-types`: Optional.
-Comma-separated list of case types to sync.
+Space-separated list of case types to sync.
 If not included, all available case types will be synced.
 - `--app-structure-json-save-folder-path`: Optional.
 Path to a folder in which to save (normalized) JSON data returned by a call to the Application Structure API.
 - `--existing-app-structure-json`: Optional.
 Path to JSON file containing normalized application structure data.
 If included, the script will not make a call to the Application Structure API and will instead use the data contained in this file.
 - `--app-structure-api-timeout` - Optional.
 Seconds for timeout for request to application structure API.
 Defaults to value stored in `constants.APPLICATION_STRUCTURE_DEFAULT_TIMEOUT`